DDurant94/Password-Storage-Application/README.md

 - Application CI/CD testing is currently not working
 - Need better abstraction.
 Giving a function only what it needs
-- Make sure the system is loosly coupled
+- Make sure the system is loosely coupled (in process)
 - Speed up processing allow for concurrent processing
 - Changing password break the salt and secrets of new password